Thaïs Bone

 The Thaïs Bone is an engraved—or notched—bovine rib fragment, discovered in the Thaïs cave (Grotte de Thaïs, variants Thaï/Taïs/Taï) in Saint-Nazaire-en-Royans, Département de la Drôme, France.

 The object dates from the end of the last Ice Age - around 12,000 years ago - having been created by people of the early Azilian culture, of the early Mesolithic period (sometimes referred to as Azilian-Epipalaeolithic).

 It has been on display at the Musée de Valence since 2006.

 Significance

-The composition of markings on the Thaïs bone represent the most elaborate time-factored sequence currently known within mobile Palaeolithic art.
+The composition of markings on the Thaïs bone represents the most elaborate time-factored sequence currently known within mobile Palaeolithic art.

 In 1991 the American independent scholar Alexander Marshack asserted that the notches were not a decorative representation, but in fact a system for recording time.
 His analysis of the bone fragment along with a comparative study of one hundred European notched bones was conducted during the 1970s and 80s.
 He proposed that the engraved notches were divisible into groups of 29 units and therefore corresponded to lunisolar astronomical observations.
 If true, the Thaïs Bone represents one of humanity's first calendars.
 Marshack's work has been criticised as an overinterpretation of the evidence offered by the Thaïs Bone.